 NeuroethologyNeuroethology is the exploration of how nervous systems are organized to control animal behavior.
 Species with naturally extreme or specialized behaviors are typically employed to comprehend how the nervous system processes stimuli and generates these organism's behavioral capabilities.

-Lois Generation of behavioral sequences by the brain; resilience of brain function in response to perturbations
+Lois Generation of behavioral sequences by the brain and resilience of neuronal circuits

 Meister Natural behaviors and task learning in mice, and how these are implemented by neural hardware